In

 finally completes a beautiful full loop.
 With a very serious

-Mate, that is your pilot this afternoon."
-It created
+is your pilot this afternoon."
+It created a low level

 The

-rubber plantation north of Nui Dat.
-I immediately noticed that
+of Nui Dat.
+I immediately noticed that the only armament

-the only armament consisted of one M-16 rifle, and one ammo can of
+consisted of one M-16 rifle, and one ammo can of M-16 clips.
+I

-of ammo.
-Being reasonably intelligent, I figured if we were shot
+one clip of ammo.
+Being reasonably intelligent, I figured if we

-down, the 45 was to shoot myself with.
-While taking some
+were shot down, the 45 was to shoot myself with.
+While taking

-pictures, I noticed puffs of smoke rising from the jungle
+some pictures, I noticed puffs of smoke rising from the jungle below.

-below.
-Suddenly it struck me that it was an artillery strike, and this
+Suddenly it struck me that it was an artillery strike, and this was a

-was a for real deal.
-About the same time, I realized that
+for real deal.
+About the same time, I realized that we were

-we were flying low enough to be in range of small arms fire from the
+flying low enough to be in range of small arms fire from the ground.

 Just